slahrichi/oogasalad_BattleBoys/doc/plan/EXAMPLE_GAMES.md

 Multiple actors are present: some are ships, some are mines.
 The winning condition is: destroying all enemy ships AND destroying all non-occupied grid states.
 The losing condition is destroying a mine.

+### Game 4: VIP Hunt
+Variant of Battleship.
+Player's given ships like regular battleship but there is a special VIP ship that each player is looking to sink first VIP ship can move.
+Winning Condition: Hit Enemy's VIP ship